Kildale: Occupational structure

-The occupational data gathered from the 1881 census shows that the women of Kildale were more involved in domestic services, for example cooking and sewing, whereas within the male population the most predominant type of work was in agriculture (mostly farming) and working in the mines of Kildale in which they extracted Jet and Iron ore.

-In comparison, the 2001 census shows that the most popular occupation for males and females in Kildale is working in the service industry sector.
-These industries include; retail, transport and distribution food services to name a few.
+The occupational data gathered from the 1881 census shows that the women of Kildale were more involved in domestic services, for example cooking and sewing, whereas within the male population the most predominant type of work was in agriculture (mostly farming) and working in the mines of Kildale in which they extracted jet and iron ore.
+In contrast, the 2001 census shows that the most popular occupation for males and females in Kildale is working in the service industry sector.
+These industries include retail, transport and distribution food services to name a few.
 The 2011 Census revealed a further change, with education becoming the dominant industry among women in Kildale and construction becoming the main industry for local men.

 Comparing these census reports, one can see how Kildale's occupational structure has changed over time, going from a more hands on labour approach to working in service industries.
 The occupational structure has changed most likely due to the expansion of technological development and modernisation.
 The mines are no longer active, and although farming practices are still carried out, fewer people work in the agricultural sector as with today's advanced technology many machines can do the same job with one person rather than the workload farming included in the 1880s.